10 Body Language Tips For Public Speaking

 6. Vary Your Tone and Pace

-Varying your tone and pace can help to keep your audience engaged and can help to emphasize different points in your presentation.
-Use a slower pace to convey gravitas or importance, and a faster pace to convey excitement or enthusiasm.
+Changing your tone and pace keeps your audience engaged and emphasizes key points.
+Use a slower pace to show importance and a faster one to convey enthusiasm.

 7. Use Your Hands

-Using your hands can help to add emphasis to your words and can help to keep your audience engaged.
-Be mindful not to overuse your hands, as too much movement can be distracting.
+Using your hands adds emphasis to your words and keeps your audience engaged.
+Be mindful not to overuse them, as excessive movement can be distracting.

 8. Use Props Effectively

-If you are using props, be sure to use them effectively and keep them organized.
-Avoid fumbling with props or becoming overly reliant on them, as this can distract from your message.
+If you’re using props, use them effectively and keep them organized.
+Avoid fumbling with them or becoming too reliant on them, as this can distract from your message.

 9. Vary Your Body Language

-Varying your body language can help keep your audience engaged and prevent boredom.
-Try using different gestures, facial expressions, and movements throughout your presentation to keep things interesting.
+Vary your body language to keep your audience engaged and avoid boredom.
+Use different gestures, facial expressions, and movements during your presentation to maintain interest.

 10. Relax and Be Yourself